yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 ![](hw3_Luo_yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-15-1.png)

-From the graph above, most Aisa country's population remained the same or rose very slowly between 1952 and 2007.
-However, China and India population changed siginificantly from 1952 to 2007.
+From the graph above, most Aisa countries' population remained the same or rise very slowly between 1952 and 2007.
+However, China and India 's population changed siginificantly from 1952 to 2007.
 Moreover, Cambodia has the largest change in life expectancy changing over time.

 Only look at India and china data